willbelr/qtpad/README.md

 # Command line interface
 - All the actions listed in the preferences dialog can be called from command, by using flags -a or --action
-    - ie. qtpad -a "New note"
+    - ie. qtpad -a "new note"

 # Installation
 - Arch Linux: install 'qtpad-git' from the AUR